 Are you ready to inspire and motivate people to change their lives?
 Whether you’ve been teaching for years, or you're just starting your journey, we’ll give you everything you need for a successful career as a Les Mills Instructor.

 - Train as an Instructor in any of our programs – the choice is yours

-- The 2-day course is usually run over a Saturday and Sunday (around 8 hours each day)
+- The 2-day course is usually run over a Friday and Saturday (around 8 hours each day)

 - You’ll receive comprehensive training materials, including music and choreography

 - World-class trainers take you through the training, step by step

 - By the end of the weekend, you’ll learn how to safely and effectively teach the Les Mills program of your choice

 - We expect great things from our Instructors, so to demonstrate your skills are up to scratch, you’ll also need to submit an assessment video within 60 days of completing your Initial Training